trallard/airflow-tutorial/source/setup.rst

     .. image:: _static/twitter1.png
     Make sure to give it a descriptive name, something like ``airflow-tutorial`` or the such

 5. Once you complete the details and create your new app you should be able to access it via the main app dashboard.
-Click on deatils button next to the app name and head over to permissions.
+Click on details button next to the app name and head over to permissions.
 We only need read permissions for the tutorial, so these should look something like this
     .. image:: _static/twitter2.png

-6. Now if you click on the Keys and tokens you will be able to see a set of an API key, an API secret, an Access token and an Access secret
+6. Now if you click on the Keys and tokens you will be able to see a set of an API key, an API secret, an Access token, and an Access secret
     .. image :: _static/twitter3.png
     They are only valid for the permissions you specified before.
 Keep a record of these in a safe place as we will need them for the Airflow pipelines.

 Docker